bbookman/bbookman.github.io/_templates/2018-09-20_10_Ugly_Bugs_Snapchat_Forgot_To_Fix_In_Snap_Kit_SDK.md

 Reword the autorespnse:
 > Thank you for contacting Snap Kit Support.
 This autorespnse is to let you know we recieved your request and will be reaching out to you shortly

-## 2 - Add Snap Kit SDK Support Options To I Need help
+## 2 - Add Snap Kit SDK Support Options To 'I Need Help'
 ### Steps To Reproduce
 1. Go to support.snapchat.com/i-need-help